paybygroup/docs/contents/js_integration.md

         <script src="https://lets.paybygroup.com/snippet/v1/loader.js"
                 data-merchant-id="XXXXXXXX"></script>

 2. Any HTML element can be used to trigger a PayByGoup information light box by adding a **pbg_info** value to its class attribute.
+If the HTML element is empty we will populate it with the PayByGroup button.
 For example.

         <div class="pbg_info"></div>